realworldocaml/book/en/03-variables-and-functions.md

 val concat : string -> string -> ?sep:string -> string = <fun>
 ```

-And indeed, when we provide the two positions arguments, the `sep`
+And indeed, when we provide the two positional arguments, the `sep`
 argument is not erased, instead returning a function that expects the
 `sep` argument to be provided.